-The difference between an adult that is successful and one that is not (however you define success) often comes down not to training or knowledge, but the ability to manage time.
+The difference between an adult that is successful and one that is not (however you care to define success) often comes down not to training or knowledge, but the ability to manage time well.

 Time management is a skill that can be learned and getting kids familiar with planning and structuring their tasks from an early age will stand them in good stead for their college and adult working lives.